brachkow/obsidian-cleaner/Obsidian Cleaner.md

 This is [obsidian cleaner](https://github.com/brachkow/obsidian-cleaner).
-If you are in reading view and have everything installed correctly you will see lists of notes that potentially need your attention.
+If you are in reading view and have everything installed correctly you will see lists of potentially rubbish notes bellow.

 ## Notes with no title
 ```dataview